YetOpen/certbot-zimbra/README.md

 Only one certificate will be issued including all the found hostnames.
 The primary host will always be `zmhostname`.

-## Zimbra 8.6+ single server example
+# Zimbra 8.6+ single server example

-### Preparation
+## Preparation

 The script needs some prerequisites.
 They are listed under Installation/Requirements.
+The script will run a prerequisite check on startup and exit if anthing is missing.

 In addition, there are different modes of operation, depending on your environment (proxy server):

-#### Zimbra-proxy mode (the default)
+### Zimbra-proxy mode (the default)

 Uses zimbra-proxy for the letsencrypt authentication.
 Zimbra-proxy must be enabled and running.
 This is the preferred mode.

 When starting, the script checks the status of zmproxyctl and checks if a process with the name "nginx" and user "zimbra" is listening on port zimbraMailProxyPort (obtained via zmprov).

 The port can optionally be overridden with -P/--port or the port check skipped entirely with -j/--no-port-check if you are absolutely sure everything is set up correctly.
 The zmproxyctl status check can't be skipped.

 Patches are applied to nginx's templates to pass .well-known to the webroot to make letsencrypt work, after which nginx is restarted.

 Everything, including new certificate requests, can be done via certbot-zimbra in this mode.

-#### Alternate webserver mode
+### Alternate webserver mode

 Is selected with -x/--no-nginx.
+Requires -P/--port and -w/--webroot. --port is checked for listening status.
+All zimbra-proxy checks are skipped.

 Can be used in case you don't have zimbra-proxy enabled but have a different webserver as a reverse proxy in front of Zimbra.

 You'll have to configure the webserver for letsencrypt (to serve /.well-known from a webroot somewhere in the filesystem), some examples for this can be found [here.](https://www.hiawatha-webserver.org/forum/topic/2275)
-Requires -P/--port and -w/--webroot. --port is checked for listening status.

 Renewal can be done as per instructions below, but --pre-hook can be omitted.

-#### Alternate webserver, manual certbot new certificate request

-As above, but the first certificate can be obtained manually with certbot outside of this script with the authenticator plugin of your choice.
-Refer to the letsencrypt documentation for first certificate request information.
-After the certificate has been obtained, -d/--deploy-only can be used to deploy the certificate in Zimbra (to use it in services other than HTTP also) and renewal can be done as usual with --deploy-hook.

-#### No proxy server (complete manual mode)

-Since the HTTP authenticator can't be used, an alternate authenticator like DNS will have to be used.
-Refer to the letsencrypt documentation on obtaining certificates without HTTP.
-Deployment and renewal can be done as above Alternate webserver manual mode.

-### First run
+## First run

 If you don't yet have a letsencrypt certificate, you'll need to obtain one first.
 The script can do everything for you, including deploying the certificate and restarting zimbra.